Morocco: Hike & Bike

 Below we have listed the essentials for this trip:, https://www.intrepidtravel.com/packing-list, WATER BOTTLE

 Please bring your own water bottle to refill along the way.
 Although it can be difficult to avoid bottled water when travelling, please use the water dispensers which are provided on some of our vehicles and at some of our accommodation.
-Your group leader or local representative will advise whether tap water is safe to drink in your destination and if it is you can simply refill with tap water.
-When unable to avoid bottled water it is better to buy the largest available and distribute into your smaller bottle for the day.
+Your group leader or local representative will advise whether tap water is safe to drink in your destination, and if it is, you can simply refill it with tap water.
+When unable to avoid bottled water, it is better to buy the largest available and distribute it into your smaller bottle for the day.
 If you are walking or trekking as part of your trip you will need to carry at least 2L of water with you., SLEEPING BAGS

 Please review the weather at the time of year you plan to visit Morocco, particularly the overnight temperatures.
 If you feel the cold, from November to March you may find the heating and blankets to be insufficient at night.
 You may like to bring a sleeping bag or thermals to sleep in.
 Sleeping bags cannot be hired while on the trip and are not easy to buy outside of large cities., DRONES IN MOROCCO